dalikewara/dalikewara.github.io/content/articles/js/vcmpad-a-string-padding-generator.md

 ---
 Title: vcmpad, a String Padding Generator
 Date: 2020-04-29 22:23
+Tags:
+- javascript
+- nodejs
+- module
+- project
-Tags: javascript, nodejs, module, project, open source
+- open source
 Description: String padding generator with custom Left/Right-Padding style.
 It allows you to generate string padding format such as LPS *(Left Padding Space)*, LPZ *(Left Padding Zero)*, RPS *(Right Padding Space)*, and RPZ *(Right Padding Zero)*&mdash;or even you can create your own custom format.
 ---